Finder makes money from featured partners, but editorial opinions are our own.

 How do I check my super is being paid?

 You can see all your super contributions, including your employer contributions and your own contributions (if you've made any), by checking your super statement or transaction history.
 You'll find this by logging into your super account's online portal or mobile app.
+You can also see your super contributions by navigating to the ATO section within your myGov portal online, which lists your super fund/s.

 If you discover that you're not getting paid super at all, or not getting paid the right amount, the first step is to speak to your employer.
 If this doesn't solve the issue, you can report it to the ATO.
+Before you do report it, make sure your employer doesn't have an old super fund account listed as your nominated account by mistake.

-Are employer contributions taxed?
+Are employer super contributions taxed?

 Yes, employer contributions are classed as concessional contributions and taxed within your super fund at a rate of 15%.